tferr/Scripts/BAR/src/main/resources/scripts/BAR/Analysis/Time_Series/README.md

 # Time Series Scripts

-Scripts that deal with timelapse images.
+Scripts that deal with timelapse images including Calcium imaging experiments.
 For scripts dealing with video-tracked data have a look at the scripts installed in the Script Editor [templates].

 [templates]: https://github.com/tferr/Scripts/tree/master/BAR/src/main/resources/script_templates